 Ryson International manufactures high quality Spiral Conveyors, designed for low maintenance and long life.
-All Ryson Spiral Conveyors are shop tested prior to shipment, but depend on proper integration with the overall conveyor system for optimal performance.
+All Ryson Spiral Conveyors are shop tested prior to shipment, but depend on proper spiral integration with the overall conveyor system for optimal performance.
 Failure to follow these guidelines will adversely affect spiral performance, longevity and may also void the warranty.
-For more detailed information consult the matching section in the manual provided with your spiral.
+For more detailed information on proper spiral integration, consult the matching section in the manual provided with your spiral.

 Conveyor Controls (section 4.1.1)

 - The controls must be designed to prevent unintended accumulation and prevent product back-ups in the spiral.

 - The controls should be set up in a cascading control method.

 - The in feed conveyor should not start until the spiral is running at full speed.

 - The spiral must stop anytime the out feed conveyor is full or stopped.

 - We recommend the use of a photo-eye to detect when the out feed conveyor is full, thereby preventing loads from backing up into the spiral.